Tax Tax Advice

 1. Home office expenses

-Small business owners who regularly work from a home office can claim a small tax deduction of £4 a week without having to provide itemized bills, receipts and other documentation.
+Small business owners who regularly work from a home office can claim a flat rate deduction using HMRC’s simplified expenses method, starting from £10 per month (depending on hours worked at home) a week without having to provide itemized bills, receipts and other documentation.

 If a director’s home office costs are rather more significant than this then larger deductions can be claimed, provided the business element of any variable expenses can be clearly defined and separated out (for example, by calculating what proportion of the property is dedicated to business use and how many hours the room is used for business purposes, and then adjusting energy, water and other utility costs in line with that ratio).

-In addition, if the director owns his or her own home, and has set aside an office or other room that is used exclusively for business purposes, then the director could lose his or her entitlement to Private Residence Relief on that portion of the property, resulting in a potential Capital Gains Tax bill when the property is sold.
+In addition, if the director owns his or her own home, and has set aside an office or other room that is used exclusively for business purposes, then that portion of the property may not qualify for Private Residence Relief, potentially creating a Capital Gains Tax exposure on sale on that portion of the property, resulting in a potential Capital Gains Tax bill when the property is sold.

 What's it worth?
-For a typical small business in London the £4 a week home office allowance represents a tax saving of £41.60 a year.
+For a typical small business in London the £4 a week home office allowance represents a modest tax saving, depending on your marginal tax rate.

 2. Telephone expenses